nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `view` command must be used before editing `remark` or `transaction` as the edit can only happen when they are visible in the application.

 Examples:
-* `edit 1 m/client a/Blk 221 Yishun St 81` replaces the first index client's address with the new input.
+* `edit 1 m/client a/Blk 221 Yishun St 81` replaces the 1st client's address with the new input.
-* `edit 5 m/client p/8765432` replaces the fifth index client's phone number with the new input.
+* `list` followed by `edit 5 m/client a/Blk 333 Clementi Ave 1 p/8765432` replaces the 5th index client's address and phone number with the new inputs.
+* `find lee` followed by `edit 2 m/client e/lee123@gmail.com` replaces the 2nd client's email of the `find` result with the new inputs.
 * `list` followed by `view 2` displays the remarks and transactions of the 2nd client in the JeeqTracker.
 Applying `edit 3 m/transaction price/1.9` edits the price of the 3rd transaction of the client.
+* `find lim` followed by `view 3` displays the remarks and transactions of the 3rd client of the `find` result.
+Applying `edit 3 m/remark supplier` edits the 3rd remark of the client.

 ### Exiting the program : `exit`